-You need to think about the occasion and her sensibilities to avoid appearing thoughtless about her grief.
+Think about the occasion and sensibilities to avoid appearing thoughtless about a loved one's grief.
 Whether or not you decide to send a gift, a sympathy card is a great option as well to show you care.

 When Should You Send a Gift?

 Although the ideal time to send a sympathy gift is as soon as possible after the funeral, it's never too late.
-If weeks or months have passed, you can still send or bring something to the friend to show that you've been thinking of her.
+If weeks or months have passed, you can still send or bring something to a loved one to show that you've been thinking of them.

 What Type of Gift is Appropriate?

-If you know the person well, you can give anything you think he'd like as long as it doesn't make the recipient feel worse than he already feels about his loss.
-Food is generally a safe bet, as long as you know what he likes.
+If you know the person well, you can give anything you think they would like.
+Food is generally a safe bet, as long as you know their preferences.

 Who Should Receive a Sympathy Gift?